prattay56/M365/README.md

 # sharepointonline
 Scripts for
-SharePoint online
+SharePoint online,
-Security and compliance center
+Security and compliance center,
 OneDrive